Mazatepec: History

+Culture

-Attractions & Festivals
+Attractions and festivals

 La Loma (the hill) provides a panoramic view of the town of Mazatepec, including the Laguna de Coatetelco (Lake Coatetelco).
 There is a fair in La Loma on the 5th Friday of Lent.
 There are brass bands, locally produced ice cream, fireworks, and mechanical rides.

 The Parish of St. Luke in Mazatepec dates from 1696 and was built by the order of the Franciscans.
 His feast is celebrated October 17–24.

 The Sanctuary of the Lord of Calvary is built on prehispanic ruins.
 In the zócalo (town square) of Mazatepec there is a bronze monument called "El Origen" in honor of the name of Mazatepec, which in the Nahuatl language means "In the Cerro del Venado".

 The bullring "San Lucas" and the "Unidad Deportiva de Mazatepec" (athletic complex) are both located in the municipal seat.
 There is a week-long celebration in honor of Emiliano Zapata in the bullring during the month of August.

 Cuauchichinola is home to a rustic waterpark called, Los Ojitos de Agua ("little eyes of water").
 There is a fair in honor of St. Mark on April 25.
 You can also swim in the Chalma River on the edge of town.

 Santa Cruz is home to Ex-hacienda de Santa Cruz Vista Alegre which has hosted movies, soap operas, and commercials.